Improving student outcomes

 John.
 C. “Jack” Carney, Sr. Born in Philadelphia in 1925, he attended St. Joseph’s University and married the love of his life, Ann Buckley, a graduate of Immaculata College.

 Margaret is the eldest daughter of Jack and Ann Carney.
 She lives in Northern California, where she has taught learning-challenged students in grades 4-8 for 25 years.
-Outreach to educators to develop awareness and participation in the HEF service learning project is her focus.
+Her primary focus will be on developing and fostering community partnerships for JCFF.

 Margaret Carney McCaffery